 This is a copy of the Field Site Agreement signed in Tevera.

 This Agreement, by and between

 College of Health Sciences

 School of Allied Health

 Counseling Program

 University of Louisiana at Monroe

-700 University Avenue, Monroe LA 71209 | 318-342-1298
+700 University Avenue, Monroe LA 71209 318-342-1298

 AND

 Agency or School:

 Agency or School Address:

 City:

 State:

 Zip Code:

 Agency or School Phone:

 Supervisor E-mail:

 AND

 Student Name:

 Student Address:

 City:

 State:

 Zip Code:

 Student Phone:

 Student E-mail:

 Begin Term:

 End Term:

 for the purpose of providing a practicum/ internship in counseling for the above-named student.

 Emphasis:

-\Box Clinical Mental Health \Box School Counseling
+☐ Clinical Mental Health ☐ School Counseling

 University Practicum and Internship Coordinator: Poppy Moon, PhD

+Oniversity I facticum and Internsinp Coordinator.
+Poppy Moon, PhD

 University Coordinator E-mail: moon@ulm.edu

+University Coordinator E-mail: moon@ulm.edu

-The student will be working primarily with the following type(s) of clients:
+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients:

-It is mutually agreed:
+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients: It is mutually agreed:

+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients: It is mutually agreed: A. That the above named AGENCY OR SCHOOL will provide the following:

+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients: It is mutually agreed: A. That the above named AGENCY OR SCHOOL will provide the following: 1.
+Supervision performed by:

+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients: It is mutually agreed: A. That the above named AGENCY OR SCHOOL will provide the following: 1.
+Supervision performed by: Name:
-A. That the above named AGENCY OR SCHOOL will provide the following:

-1. Supervision performed by:
+University Coordinator E-mail: moon@ulm.edu The student will be working primarily with the following type(s) of clients: It is mutually agreed: A. That the above named AGENCY OR SCHOOL will provide the following: 1.
+Supervision performed by: Name: Degree(s) held:

-Name:

-Degree(s) held:

-Licensure/Certifications:

-Relevant Work Experience:

-E-mail:

-Phone:

-2. Orientation to site and the specific duties of the student.
+Phone: 2.
+Orientation to site and the specific duties of the student.
 3. Weekly review of student's performance via a one-hour individual meeting with the student and review and approve student's weekly internship log.
 4. Direct observation of counseling sessions.
-Audio- or video-taping available at this site?

-\Box may be performed at this site. \Box may not be performed at this site.
+Audio- or video-taping \square may be performed at this site. \square may not be performed at this site.
 5. For Practicum, students are required to lead or co-lead a group for 4-5 sessions.
-Is this option the guidelines for supervisors as recommended by the American Counseling Association Code of Ethics (2014).
+Is this option available at this site? □ Yes □ No 6.
+Supervision in accordance with the guidelines established by the site for all regular personnel and the guidelines for supervisors as recommended by the American Counseling Association Code of Ethics (2014).

-\Box Yes \Box No

-6. Supervision in accordance with the guidelines established by the site for all regular personnel and